jjak0b/ansible_farm/docs/objects/vm_definition.md

   - will add the VM as ansible host to its inventory with alias `vm.metadata.name`, address of `vm.net.ip` and will add the host as member of the following ansible groups
     - `'vms'`
     - `vm.metadata.platform_name`
-    - `vm.metadata.arch_name`
+    - `vm.metadata.target_name`

 - `guest_provision` role
-  - will use `vm.metadata.platform_name` and `vm.metadata.arch_name` to lookup the most specific available phase files.
+  - will use `vm.metadata.platform_name` and `vm.metadata.target_name` to lookup the most specific available phase files.
 Custom variables may be also used by the user-defined phases.